 The occupation field is a great way to identify if you have the correct individual.

 My Final Thoughts

-As I have pointed out and explored in this post there are several sites that you can visit to find your ancestors within the UK census.
-There are others but these ones I feel are the best for you to conduct your search.
-The choice though is yours.
+As I have pointed out and explored in this post there are several websites that you can visit to find your ancestors by checking out the UK census records.

 I wish you all the best on your family history journey.